WHMHammer/Tetris/README.md

 # Tetris

-I started this project in order to pactice my skills in different languages.
+I started this project in order to practice my skills in different languages.

 ## Python3

-The first version I uploaded here is **not** the starting version already.
-I have modified the code for dozens of times even before I uploaded.

 ### Features

-- Unix and Windows compatibility (Darwin is the the kernel of macOS)

-- 3 levels of difficulty (can be easily modified to manually set the game speed)
+- Built with GUI

+- Compatible with any system with python3 and its standard libraries.

+- Tetrimino falling speed increases as score increases.

-- Show the next block
+- Displays the next block

-- Show current score
+- Displays the current score

-- One-button-to-pause/resume

-- One-button-to-quit

-- Store the highest scores in *tetris.db* under the same directory of *tetris.py*

-### Goals
+### To do

+- Pause/resume

-- GUI
+- High scores

-### Bugs

-(None as I know for now)